 The doctrine of "Tradition", as taught by the Roman Catholic

-The above quote is not based on scripture nor anything that God the Holy Father has given to His Church.
-This is written to deceive those that just go along with what ever the Mother Church puts out as doctrine.
-This as well as the above factual information concerning the trinity in this study is a very good example as to why those that truly want to follow the true God and His Son Jesus should seek the true doctrines set fourth in Scripture.
+The above Statement is not based on scripture nor anything that God the Holy Father has given to His Church.
+This is written to deceive those that just go along with what ever the Mother Church puts out.
+This as well as the above factual information concerning the trinity in this study is a very good example as to why those that truly want to follow the true Holy Father and His Son Jesus should seek the true doctrines set fourth in Scripture.
 Again...Who do you believe and follow?